PengjuZ/PanSVScope/README.md

     ➤ **Download links:** [See our data repository – XXXXA]

 14. **Building and using `--pgenome` files**
     If you wish to construct a custom pan‑genome VCF for your own set of genomes, we recommend using **cactus-pangenome** with the `--vcf` flag to produce a `pangenome.vcf.gz` file.
+A recommended command for a pig‑sized project (adjust cores, memory, and disk as needed) is:

+    ```bash
+    cactus-pangenome --binariesMode local \
+                     --maxCores 32 \
+                     --maxMemory 500G \
+                     --defaultDisk 100G \
+                     --workDir ./Tmp/ \
+                     ./jobS \
+                     SeqFile.list \
+                     --outDir ./Out \
+                     --outName pangenome \
+                     --chop \
+                     --permissiveContigFilter \
+                     --reference Ref \
+                     --vcf
+    ```

+    - `--binariesMode local` – use local executables (instead of Docker/Singularity).
+    - `--maxCores` / `--maxMemory` / `--defaultDisk` – resource limits for the pipeline.
+    - `SeqFile.list` – a two‑column file listing sample names and genome FASTA paths.
+    - `--reference Ref` – specify the reference genome name (must match a sample in `SeqFile.list`).
+    - `--vcf` – ensures generation of a VCF file (`pangenome.vcf.gz`) for use with `pangra --pgenome`.

     The resulting `pangenome.vcf.gz` can be used directly with `pangra --pgenome`.
-    Additionally, we provide pre‑built pan‑genome VCF files for several species (human, cattle, pig, etc.) to save you computation time.
+    Additionally, we provide pre‑built pan‑genome VCF files for several species (cattle, pig, etc.) to save you computation time.
     ➤ **Download links:** [See our data repository – XXXXB]

 15. **Quick SV genotyping for a few samples**